 The nearest ocean data buoy that afternoon recorded a significant wave height of 3.6 meters (just under 12 feet), with the largest waves clocking in at 9.1 meters (nearly 30 feet).
 When these massive swells encountered the ebb rushing out of Slingsby Channel, the height of the waves increased, their faces steepened, and they began stacking up behind one another.
 I burst out of the channel, paddling furiously, only to confront a near-vertical wall of water rising high over my head.

 Escape was impossible.
 There was no beach upon which to pull out, only merciless steep rocks against which the waves were exploding with tremendous force.
-Nor was there any way to reverse course against the rising push of the ebb.
+Nor was there any way to reverse course against the increasingly strong push from the ebb.
 The only way out was through.

 The worst of the stacking waves dissipated somewhere off Lawrence Point, just under a mile from the mouth of the channel.
 With my speed boosted both by the current and my own alarm, I made it through the zone of terror in under ten minutes, but each of those was a very long minute.